 Spraying is the quickest method and provides the neatest finish if used correctly.
 The downside is cost.
 Spray guns and compressors aren’t cheap, but you can hire them.

-Whichever method you choose, bear in mind that the areas of coverage quoted in this guide are for flat surface areas.
+Whichever method you choose, remember that the coverage areas quoted in this guide are for flat surface areas only.
 So the actual surface area is much less, depending on the corrugation depth or profile.

 Pro Tip: Allow 25-30% extra for profile depth when pricing or ordering paint.